brad-powell/intro-to-repos/README.md

-# Introduction to Databricks Repos
+# Introduction to Databricks Repos - Can I make edits?

 This repository is provided as a companion resource for the course "Introduction to Databricks Repos" hosted on the [Databricks Academy](https://academy.databricks.com/).